MicrosoftDocs/visualstudio-docs/docs/install/install-certificates-for-visual-studio-offline.md

 ## Install Visual Studio

-After you install the certificates to the client machine, then you are ready to [install Visual Studio from the local cache](../install/create-an-offline-installation-of-visual-studio.md#step-3---install-visual-studio-from-the-local-cache), or [deploy Visual Studio from the network layout share](create-a-network-installation-of-visual-studio.md#deploy-from-a-network-installation).
+After you install the certificates on the client machine, then you are ready to [install Visual Studio from the local cache](../install/create-an-offline-installation-of-visual-studio.md#step-3---install-visual-studio-from-the-local-cache), or [deploy Visual Studio from the network layout share](create-a-network-installation-of-visual-studio.md#deploy-from-a-network-installation) to the client machine.

 [!INCLUDE[install_get_support_md](includes/install_get_support_md.md)]